 In order to finance transaction costs in connection with a Business Combination, or because the Company becomes obligated to redeem a significant number of the public shares upon consummation of the Business Combination, the Sponsor, an affiliate of the Sponsor or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (as defined below).
 As of March 31, 2022, the Company had \$1,000,000 of outstanding borrowings under the Working Capital Loans.
 In addition, the Company may issue additional securities or incur debt in connection with such Business Combination.
-Subject to compliance with applicable securities laws, the Company would only complete such financing simultaneously with the completion of the Business Combination.
+Subject to compliance with applicable securities laws, the Company would only complete such financing simultaneously with the company of the Business Combination.
 If the Company is unable to complete the Business Combination because it does not have sufficient funds available, the Company will be forced to cease operations and liquidate the Trust Account.
-In addition, following the Business Combination, if cash on hand is insufficient, the Company may need to obtain additional financing in order to meet our obligations.
+In addition, following the Business Combinations.